abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

       |            ^
 ```

-gcc correctly complains that the A::f is attached to module `A`, but we now
+gcc correctly complains that the `A::f` is attached to module `A`, but we now
 present an implementation in the global module.

-Perfect!
+Yikes!

 If you use the MSVC compiler, it won't tell you about your error.